example42/Example42-templates/README.md

 ## MODULES TEMPLATES
 The template modules in this repository:

-- [stdmod](https://github.com/example42/module-stdmod) - An implementation of a **Common Module Interface**, which uses PuppetLabs' stdlib.
+- [stdmod](https://github.com/example42/module-stdmod) - An implementation of a **Standard Module Interface**, which uses PuppetLabs' stdlib.
 It manages the typical Package/Service/File pattern.

-- [stdmodalt](https://github.com/example42/module-stdmodalt) - An alternative **Common Module Interface** implementation with a layout based on separation of package/service/config resources.
+- [stdmodalt](https://github.com/example42/module-stdmodalt) - An alternative **Standard Module Interface** implementation with a layout based on separation of package/service/config resources into dedicated classes.

 - [standard](https://github.com/example42/module-standard) - Another Package/Service/File pattern implementation, with different parameters and **no dependencies**.